esitarski/CrossMgr/helptxt/Menu-Publish.md

 Follow the instructions on the WebScorer.com site to upload this file.

 ### USAC
-Export the results for race categories in a format acceptable to USA Cycling.
+Export the results for race categories in a format acceptable to [USACycling][].
 Only Categories flagged as __Upload__ will be considered.
 Follow the USAC instructions to upload this file.

 Columns in the exported spreadsheet are as follows: